Improving WASH in schools

 Schools should take a unified focus on improving WASH in schools because they have an opportunity like no other organization has, using the fact that their students are at the learning age about these essential principles they need to learn.

 Safe and readily available water is vital for public health, whether used for drinking, domestic use, food production, or recreational purposes.
-Improved water supply and sanitation and better water resources management can boost countries’ economic growth and significantly reduce poverty.
+Improved water supply and sanitation and better water resource management can boost countries’ economic growth and significantly reduce poverty.

-Safe and sufficient WASH plays a key role in preventing numerous NTDs such as;
+Safe and sufficient WASH plays a key role in preventing numerous NTDs, such as;

 - Soil-transmitted Helminths.